dzpex/jamulushome/_data/README.md

 ## Translate new language

 * Copy folder en/ to yourlanguagecode/
-* Create translate yml files.
+* Create translated yml files.
+* yourlanguagecode/wiki holds all data of the navigation
+* yourlanguagecode/general.yml holds data which is used around the page (currently only alt texts for the footer images)